 - 1 teaspoon salt

 - (optional) vanilla seeds from a vanilla pod

 Place all ingredients in a mixing bowl, Mix all the ingredients well, store in a airtight container.
 The mix is ready to make your chocolate drinks.

 Making the chocolate

-- To make hot chocolate, add 2 tablespoons, (about 20 grams) of the chocolate mix to about 300mls of milk, bring to the boil and allow to simmer to reach the desired thickness.
+To make hot chocolate, add 2 tablespoons, (about 20 grams) of the chocolate mix to about 200mls of boiling milk.